Field Manual · AI in DAM

 Introduction

-This guide will walk you through how to evaluate, implement, and scale AI capabilities in your DAM to maximise efficiency and content value.
+This guide will walk you through how to evaluate, implement, and scale AI capabilities in your DAM to maximize efficiency and content value.

 1. Understand What AI in DAM Really Does